combine-editor/combine-editor-issues/README.md

 Search existing issues to avoid duplicates.
 If a similar issue already exists, add relevant details to the existing discussion rather than creating a new issue.

+## After Creating an Issue

+Check back regularly for follow-up questions or status updates.
+Additional information may be requested to resolve the issue.

 ## Bug Reports

 Create a bug report when an existing feature is not working as intended.
 Bug reports include: